palrithika29/Edunet-Project/README.md

-# 🌲 Forest Fire Prediction using Machine Learning
+# 🌲 Forest Cover Type Prediction using Machine Learning

 ## 📌 Project Overview

-Forest fires are one of the most serious environmental disasters, causing damage to ecosystems, wildlife, and human settlements.
-Early prediction of forest fires can help authorities take preventive measures and reduce the damage.

-This project uses **Machine Learning techniques** to analyze environmental data and predict the likelihood of forest fires based on various environmental factors.
+This project applies **Machine Learning techniques to predict forest cover types** using environmental data.

-The project was developed as part of an **Edunet Foundation learning program** to understand how data science and machine learning can be applied to solve real-world environmental problems.
+The goal is to analyze geographical and environmental features and build a model that predicts the **type of forest cover** present in a specific area.

+The project demonstrates how **data preprocessing, feature scaling, model training, and evaluation** are used in a real-world machine learning workflow.

 ---

-## 🎯 Objective
+## 🎯 Project Objectives

-The main objectives of this project are:

-* Analyze environmental data related to forest conditions
-* Understand the relationship between different environmental variables
-* Build a machine learning model that predicts forest fire occurrence
+* Load and analyze a forest dataset
+* Perform **data exploration and preprocessing**
+* Split the dataset into training and testing data
+* Train a **Machine Learning model**
+* Evaluate the model using regression metrics
-* Visualize patterns and insights from the dataset
+* Visualize the distribution of forest cover types

----

-## 🧠 Machine Learning Concepts Used

-* Data Preprocessing
-* Exploratory Data Analysis (EDA)
-* Feature Selection
-* Regression / Classification Modeling
-* Model Evaluation

 ---